Post-Quantum Encryption

 Do Signal or WhatsApp have post-quantum encryption?

-Signal added PQXDH for initial key agreement, a good first step, though message content still relies on classical ratcheting.
+Signal added PQXDH for initial key agreement, a good first step, though its message ratchet still relies on classical crypto.
+Apple's iMessage uses PQ3 on Apple devices.
 WhatsApp has no production post-quantum support.
-NoChat's backend supports the post-quantum primitives with client integration on the roadmap.
+NoChat ships hybrid X25519 + ML-KEM key exchange for direct messages today, with groups, calls, and a post-quantum ratchet on the roadmap.

 How can I verify what's actually enabled?

-The crypto stack is open source and the crypto inventory documents which algorithms run where, including deployed-versus-planned status.
-Read the code to confirm exactly what's live.
+The crypto stack is built on open standards and the crypto inventory documents which algorithms run where, including deployed-versus-planned status, so you can confirm exactly what's live.

 Try NoChat today